pantheon-systems/terminus-build-tools-plugin/DEVELOPMENT.md

      - `TERMINUS_ORG` The agency account to use for creating Pantheon sites.
      - `TERMINUS_TOKEN` A generated Pantheon/Terminus access token.
      - `GITLAB_TOKEN` A generated GitLab token - needs at least api and read_user scopes.
+     - `COMPOSER_AUTH` JSON formatted object to be used for composer authentication.
+See https://getcomposer.org/doc/03-cli.md#composer-auth

 ## Adding a new Provider